-- can us for what is coming.
-Settings evoke and because of other stories.
-Good authors will mess with settings to mess with and make a point. - Ex: Egypt.
+- Settings can prepare us for what is coming.
+Settings evoke memories and emotions because of other stories.
+Good authors will mess with settings to mess with expectations and make a point. - Ex: Egypt.
 First seen with Abraham. - When Abraham arrives in Promised land there is a famine.
-He doesn't God and goes to where he deceives Pharaoh who tries to marry Sarah.
-God Sarah by sending plagues so that Pharaoh sends Sarah back with riches. - So is where people make decisions but God . - Later Israel ends up in because of decisions but God sends plagues and them. - Later Solomon makes deals with who ends up Israel.
+He doesn't trust God and goes to Egypt where he deceives Pharaoh who tries to marry Sarah.
+God rescues Sarah by sending plagues so that Pharaoh sends Sarah back with riches. - So Egypt is where people make stupid decisions but God rescues. - Later Israel ends up in Egypt because of stupid decisions but God sends plagues and rescues them. - Later Solomon makes deals with Egypt who ends up oppressing Israel. - This turns around when Joseph and Mary take Jesus to Egypt, it becomes a place of safety.
+King Herod has become like Pharaoh. - Sometimes the settings are not a place but a situation.
+Ex: when people move to the East, expect trouble: Adam and Eve banished to the east, Cain wanders to the East, Israel exiled to the East.

-- This turns around when Joseph and Mary take Jesus to , it becomes a place of .
-King Herod has become like Pharaoh. - Sometimes the are not a place but a .
-Ex: when people move to the , expect : Adam and Eve banished to the , Cain wanders to the , Israel exiled to the . - is another : 40 indicates a situation where is : 40 days of during the flood, Moses on for 40 days and Israel makes golden calf, Israel spies land for 40 days, Israel is the for 40 years, Jesus tested for 40 days.
+- Time is another setting: 40 indicates a situation where faith is tested: 40 days of rain during the flood, Moses on mountain for 40 days and Israel makes golden calf, Israel spies investigate land for 40 days, Israel is the wilderness for 40 years, Jesus tested for 40 days.